Solving particle-antiparticle and cosmological constant problems: Symmetry at quantum level

 The definition of those symmetries is as follows.
 If $M^{ab}$ ($a,b=0,1,2,3,4$, $M^{ab}=-M^{ba}$) are the angular momentum operators for the system under consideration, they should satisfy the commutation relations:

 where $\eta^{ab}=0$ if $a\neq b$, $\eta^{00}=-\eta^{11}=-\eta^{22}=-\eta^{33}=1$ and $\eta^{44}=\mp 1$ for the dS and AdS symmetries, respectively.

-Although the dS and AdS groups are the groups of motions of dS and AdS spaces, respectively, the description in terms of relations (\ref{CR}) does not involve those groups and spaces at all, and {\it those relations can be treated as a definition of dS and AdS symmetries at the quantum level} (see the discussion in \cite{book,DS}).
+Although the dS and AdS groups are the groups of motions of dS and AdS spaces, respectively, the description in terms of (\ref{CR}) does not involve those groups and spaces, and {\it it is a definition of dS and AdS symmetries in the framework of ${\cal S}$)} (see the discussion in \cite{book,DS}).
 In QFT, interacting particles are described by field functions defined on Minkowski, dS and AdS spaces.
 However, since we consider only noninteracting bodies and describe them in terms of IRs, at this level we don't need these fields and spaces.

 The procedure of contraction from dS or AdS symmetry to Poincare one is defined as follows.
-If we {\it define} the momentum operators $P^{\mu}$ as $P^{\mu}=M^{4\mu}/R$ ($\mu=0,1,2,3$) then in the formal limit when $R\to\infty$, $M^{4\mu}\to\infty$ but the quantities $P^{\mu}$ are finite, Eqs. (\ref{CR}) become the commutation relations for the Poincare algebra (see e.g., \cite{book,DS}).
+If we {\it define} the momentum operators $P^{\mu}$ as $P^{\mu}=M^{4\mu}/R$ ($\mu=0,1,2,3$) then in the formal limit when $R\to\infty$, $M^{4\mu}\to\infty$ but the quantities $P^{\mu}$ are finite, Eq. (\ref{CR}) become Eq. (\ref{PCR}).
 Here {\it R is a parameter which has nothing to do with the dS and AdS spaces}.
-As seen from Eqs. (\ref{CR}), quantum dS and AdS theories do not involve the dimensionful parameters $(c,\hbar,R)$ at all because $(kg,m,s)$ are meaningful only at the macroscopic level.
+As seen from Eq. (\ref{CR}), quantum dS and AdS theories do not involve the dimensional parameters $(c,\hbar,R)$ because $(kg,m,s)$ are meaningful only at the macroscopic level.

-In particle theories, the quantities $c$ and $\hbar$ typically are not involved and it is said that the units $c=\hbar=1$ are used.
-Physicists usually understand that physics cannot (and should not) derive that $c\approx 3 \cdot 10^8m/s$ and $\hbar \approx 1.054 \cdot 10^{-34}kg\cdot m^2/s$ and those values are as are simply because people want to describe velocities in $m/s$ and angular momenta in $kg\cdot m^2/s$.
-At the same time, physicists usually believe that physics should derive the value of $\Lambda$ and that the solution to the dark energy problem depends on this value.

-At the classical level, $\Lambda$ is the curvature of the background space and equals $\pm 3/R^2$ for the dS and AdS spaces, respectively, where $R$ is the radius of those spaces.
-As noted below, in semiclassical approximation, $R$ is the same as the parameter $R$ in quantum theory where this parameter is only the coefficient of proportionality between $M^{4\mu}$ and $P^{\mu}$.
-As follows from the above discussion, at the level of contraction parameters, the quantity $R$ is fundamental to the same extents as $c$ and $\hbar$.
-Here the question why $R$ is as is does not arise simply because the answer is: because people want to describe distances in meters.
-There is no guaranty that the values of $(c,\hbar,R)$ in $(kg,m,s)$ will be the same during the whole history of the universe.